akettring/pi_cam/README.md

 # pi_cam

-This README contains the instructions for setting up a security camera on a raspberry pi.
+This contains the instructions and some scripts for setting up a security camera on a raspberry pi.

-The repository also has scripts and configuration files that bring it all together.

-These instructions cover syncing with both Dropbox and Google Drive using rsync, which is surprisingly easy.

 Why would anyone want to do this ?
 - Privacy.
 Sync to *your* choice of cloud storage provider.